-An ‘emergency’ variation application may be filed when there is a likelihood of danger to those involved, either one of the parties or a child.
-For example, if there is a risk of violence or immediate harm, or the child is on the way to the airport and may be taken out of the country, this may be considered an ‘emergency.’
-A court officer will review your file as quickly as possible after you file your documents, and will ask a judge to decide whether your situation will be treated as an emergency.
+An ‘emergency’ application may be filed when there is a likelihood of danger to those involved, either one of the parties or a child.
+For example, if there is a risk of violence or immediate harm, or the child is on the way to the airport and may be taken out of the country, this may be considered an ‘emergency’.

-An ‘urgent’ application may be filed when your situation is not an ‘emergency,’ but may be time-sensitive, or needs to be heard quickly because of special circumstances.
-A judge or court officer will decide whether your situation will be treated as urgent.
+An ‘urgent’ application may be filed when your situation is not an ‘emergency’, but may be time-sensitive, or needs to be heard quickly because of special circumstances.
+A judge or court officer will decide whether your situation will be treated on an urgent basis.

 how quickly you are asking for the issue to be dealt with and why, and

 what order you are asking for.

 It may also be helpful for you to include a short cover letter with your urgent/emergency application briefly explaining to the court why you consider your situation to be urgent or an emergency.
 Expand on this information in your affidavit.

 Please note that payment of the additional $66.00 filing fee does not guarantee your request will proceed directly to a court hearing, even if you have explained that you consider your situation to be urgent or an emergency.
 After your documents are filed, a judge or court officer will decide the next steps for your request.
 The filing fees you paid will not be reimbursed.